-Europe is home to over 128 000 innovative and diverse technology startups.
+Europe is home to over 128,000 innovative and diverse technology startups.
 Although Silicon Valley is generally dominating the tech startup scene, the continent is making ground, with more than 115 VC-backed companies valued at over $1 billion.
-We researched European tech startups 2021 and what steps they have taken to build strong brands and a solid online presence.
+We researched European tech startups in 2021 and what steps they have taken to build strong brands and a solid online presence.
 Here are the results!

 The European tech scene is growing faster than almost anywhere else in the world.